Philliec459/Geolog-Used-to-Automate-the-Characterization-Workflow-using-Clerkes-Rosetta-Stone-calibration-data/README.md

 	TNPH_theoretical =  0.247*vol_illite + 0*x[0]+0.005*x[1]+PHIT*1

 where res.x[0] = VOL_CALCITE and res.x[1] = VOL_DOLO.
-The objective is to minimize the difference between RHOB - RHOB_theoretical and TNPH - TNPH_theoretical while solving for our lithology.
-Please consider this still work in progress.
-There is much to learn on python Optimization.
+The objective is to minimize the difference between **RHOB - RHOB_theoretical** and **TNPH - TNPH_theoretical** while solving for lithology.
+Please consider this work in progress.
+We have much to learn on python Optimization.

-We would like to thank Andy McDonald and his Petrophysics Python Series for his examples and in particular we are using his hatch fill example in our optimization loglan.
+We would like to thank Andy McDonald and for the great ideas that come from his Petrophysics Python Series.
+We are using his hatch fill example in our optimization loglan depth plots.

-Please find below an example of the output.
+Please find below an example of the Scipy optimization output.

 ![Geolog_Image](Optimize_lith_Geolog.png)

-3) Use available core data from the representative reservoir/field to build a petrophysical model to estimate permeability for all wells in field using our python loglan of kNN using normalized input data and weighted by Euclidean distances for each of the nearest neighbors.
+3) Use available core calibration data from the representative reservoir/field to build a petrophysical model to estimate permeability from our python loglan using kNN.
+We are using normalized input data that is weighted by Euclidean distances for each of the nearest neighbors to make our estimation using this python loglan:

 		perm_knn.pysh

-4) Using the kNN estimated permeability and calculated Total Porosity (PHIT) from MultiMin, we query Clerke’s Rosetta Stone core database to predict the Thomeer Capillary Pressure parameters (Pdi, Gi and BVocci) for each pore system i over the reservoir interval;
+4) Using the kNN estimated permeability and calculated Total Porosity (PHIT) from our optimization, we query Clerke’s Rosetta Stone core database to predict the Thomeer Capillary Pressure parameters (Pdi, Gi and BVocci) for each pore system i over the reservoir interval using this loglan;

 		thomeer_parameters.pysh

- and a python loglan to predict the following Petrophysical Rock Types (PRT) also using kNN to predict the Petrophysical Rock Types (PRT) as defined by Clerke:
+ We also use a python loglan to predict the following Petrophysical Rock Types (PRT) also using kNN as defined by Clerke:
 - M_1 Macro/Meso
 - M_2 Macro/Micro
 - M_1_2 Macro/Meso/Micro